David J. Schenck

 Member

-A highly regarded trial and appellate lawyer, David Schenck leverages the perspective he gained as an appellate justice, the government-side insights he acquired as a Deputy Attorney General, and the advocacy skills he honed in countless cases to advance the interests of clients in a wide range of matters involving government oversight, regulation, or litigation.
+A highly regarded trial and appellate lawyer, David Schenck leverages the perspective he gained as an appellate justice and Chair of the Texas Judicial Conduct Commission, the government-side insights he acquired as a Deputy Attorney General, and the advocacy skills he honed in countless cases to advance the interests of clients in a wide range of matters involving government oversight, regulation, or litigation.

 David recognizes that every engagement, case, or issue he handles cannot and should not be viewed in isolation.
 For his clients in heavily regulated industries, in particular, David understands that how a given matter is addressed and resolved can have long-term implications that must be part of the calculus when developing a strategy or approach.
 This informs his interactions with government attorneys, regulators, and investigators and helps him find solutions that establish favorable precedents for his clients and the industries in which they operate.